-In terms of non-economic factors, our main emphasis is on political alignment, which has been singled as potentially crucial.
-Indeed, we find that supporting a pro-FTA political party is an important determinant of individual's votes, and we document that voting boards where voters are politically aligned with pro-trade parties are more sensitive to the economic determinants of the CAFTA vote.
+In terms of non-economic factors, our main emphasis is on political alignment, which has been singled as a potentially crucial determinant.
+Indeed, we find that supporting a pro-FTA political party is an important determinant of individual's votes, and document that the effect of presidential-vote composition is decreasing on the level of trade exposure.

-A comparison among factors finds that economic determinants are almost as important as political ideology in explaining the CAFTA vote.
-Hence, economic fundamentals played a pivotal role in this context, characterized by the narrow approval margin of the referendum.
+A comparison across factors determines that political alignment plays a relatively important role, as it accounts for 10% of the variation which cannot be explained by other factors.
+The latter highlights the potential relevance of considering non-economic factors when modelling individual behavior.
+Crucially, economic factors, also play a non-negligible role, explaining 6% of the observed variation in voting behavior which cannot be explained by non-economic factors.
+Hence, economic fundamentals played a pivotal role in this particular context, characterized by the narrow approval margin of the referendum.
 Moreover, in closely contested elections, they are likely to wield significant influence.